M-Madie/regression_bike_share/README.md

-# Regression - Bike Sharing data-set Project
+# Linear Regression - Bike Sharing data-set Project

 This repository contains one of my first projects as a data science student taken from my student repo (copy of finalized files) - an exploration of the bike-sharing data set (https://www.kaggle.com/c/bike-sharing-demand) and the development of a predictive model.